 - Humane traps sized for the animals you are going to trap

-- Towels, to line the inside of the trap and to cover the trap if you’ll be trapping cats
+- Towels to cover the trap if you’ll be trapping cats

 - Blankets, for covering dog-sized traps